This post may contain affiliate links, view our disclosure.

 Storage

-It is still okay to eat for a couple days after that, but the texture changes quite a bit.
-The longer this chopped salad sits in the fridge, the more liquid it releases.
+You can store this chopped salad in an airtight container in the fridge for 1 to 2 days.
+It’s still okay to eat for a day or so after that, but the texture changes quite a bit.
+The longer this salad sits in the fridge, the more liquid it releases.
 After a while, the vegetables tend to get mushy.

-If you can’t find Persian cucumbers, you can substitute with English cucumber.
+If you can’t find Persian cucumber, you can substitute with hothouse/English cucumber.

 2. Wait to dress the salad until right before serving it.
 This is because the salt will draw out the vegetable’s liquid even faster.